Learning the meanings of function words from grounded language using a visual question answering model: General Discussion

 First, we asked whether models were able to learn the meaning of these words using their non-symbolic general learning mechanisms.
 We found that they did learn to interpret function words along the way to succeeding in the visual question answering task they were trained on, the CLEVR dataset.
-Models favored learning representations that allowed for gradient interpretations for function words requiring spacial and numerical reasoning rather than threshold-based semantic representations, showing that gradience in meaning may emerge from exposure to language in visually grounded contexts.
-Models also learnt the meanings of logical connectives \textit{and} and \textit{or} without any prior knowledge of logical reasoning.
-They showed early evidence of considering alternative possible expressions when inferring the meaning of these words, leading to a rise in exclusive interpretations for \textit{or}.
-Additionally, in answer to our second question, we found that models showed evidence of considering alternative possible expressions when inferring the meaning of these words, which lead to a rise in exclusive interpretations for \textit{or} in experiment 1.
+Models favored learning linguistic and visual representations that allowed for gradient interpretations for function words requiring spacial and numerical reasoning rather than threshold-based interpretations, showing that gradience in meaning may emerge from exposure to language in visually grounded contexts.
+Models also learnt to interpret logical connectives \textit{and} and \textit{or} without any prior knowledge of logical reasoning.
+Additionally, in answer to our second question, we found that models showed evidence of being sensitive to alternative possible expressions when inferring the meaning of these words, which lead to a rise in exclusive interpretations for \textit{or} in experiment 1.
 Finally, we wondered whether the relative difficulty of acquisition of words for children could be replicated in models and if it varied as a function of frequency rather than conceptual factors.
 We found that word learning difficulty was indeed dependent on word frequency in models' input, more frequently seen words generally being easier to learn in the case of spacial and numerical reasoning expressions.
 When exposed to these words at similar frequencies to children, models showed similar ordering effects for both \textit{behind/in front of} and \textit{more/fewer} word pairs.
 As for our logical reasoning targets, there seemed to be factors beyond frequency that influence our models' ability to learn them.
 One possible explanation for this difference may be that it is an artifact of the CLEVR dataset, which presented very different context distributions for \textit{and} and \textit{or} as opposed to other function word pairs.